-Students who bring their own devices to campus are encouraged to take reasonable precautions to ensure the security of those devices.
+Students who wish to bring their own devices to campus are required to have Software (Go Guardian) installed to allow the Academy to monitor device(s).
+Students are also encouraged to take reasonable precautions to ensure the security of those devices.
 This includes operating system updates and virus scanning.